aragon/AGPs/AGPs/AGP-X.md

 >
 > Thus, Aragon is a fight for freedom.
 Aragon empowers freedom by creating liberating tools that leverage decentralized technologies.

 The Aragon Association has an opportunity to directly contribute to a world where technology is not used "for global surveillance" by moving its services away from a company that has built one of the largest surveillance systems in the world.
-The purpose of this AGP is to make that opportunity explicit and to urge the Aragon Association to leave Alphabet Inc. behind sooner rather than later.
+The purpose of this AGP is to make that opportunity explicit and to urge the Aragon Association to lead by example and leave Alphabet Inc. behind sooner rather than later.